 Then in mid 1998 there was the DVD-video roadshow by Media Technologies, Phillips et al, pushing $100,000 starting point for authoring DVD-videos.
 I felt it could be done much more simply and made the very first DVD-video disk in NZ in October 1998 with my Mac and the first Pioneer DVD burner in the country, specially imported for me by Monaco.
 The burner cost $6,000 and the blanks were $100 each.
 I did the video encoding in software on my Mac and captured the video using my Radius Telecast system.
 At the time, a 1Gbyte drive was just under $1,000 and you had to really work at your system to keep it optimized so you could capture Standard Definition video.
 So it was that DAVID became DaViD… Since then I’ve kept my hardware and software up to date and have encoded and authored hundreds of individual DVD-video disks in NZ.
 I also authored the very first DVD-video to be commercially pressed in NZ through Media Technologies, a project for Terabyte Interactive – the America’s Cup Louis Vuitton Commemorative DVD set distributed to journalists world-wide.

 In 2007 I worked again with Craig to develop the ‘Desktop TV’ online product for the Valencia America’s Cup.
-This was my first commercial foray into Digital Green Screen development, and I developed the process from filming through keying and compression to deliver transparent background video within flash, and developed training materials for the remote production crew in Valencia.
+I developed the process from filming through keying and compression to deliver transparent background video within flash, and developed training materials for the remote production crew in Valencia.